From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

 where $H$ is the Hadamard transform on $\CC^2$ defined by

 In our construction of metric uncertainty relations (Theorem \ref{thm:explicit-ur1}), we could use the $1$-MUBs of Lemma \ref{lem:explicitmub} or the $(1/2-\delta)$-MUBs of Lemma \ref{lem:approx-mub}.
-As the construction of approximate MUBs is simpler and can be implemented with simpler circuits, we use Lemma \ref{lem:approx-mub} when the choice of $\gamma$-MUBs is not specified. \begin{lemma}[Approximate MUBs in $\cH$] Let $n'$ be a positive integer and $n = 2^{n'}$. \begin{enumerate} \item For any integer $r \leq n$, there exists a family $V_0, \dots, V_{r-1} \in \cH$ that define $1/2$-MUBs. \item For any $\delta \in (0,1/2)$, there exists a constant $c > 0$ independent of $n$ such that for any $r \leq 2^{c n}$ there exists a family $V_0, \dots, V_{r-1}$ of unitary transformations in $\cH$ that define $(1/2-\delta)$-MUBs. \end{enumerate} Moreover, in both cases, given an index $j \in [r]$, there is a polynomial time (classical) algorithm that computes the vector $v \in \{0,1\}^n$ that defines the unitary $V_j = H^{v}$. \end{lemma} \begin{proof} Observe that for any $v \in \{0,1\}^n$ and any $y \in \{0,1\}^n$, we have
+As the construction of approximate MUBs is simpler and can be implemented with simpler circuits, we will mostly be using Lemma \ref{lem:approx-mub}. \begin{lemma}[Approximate MUBs in $\cH$] Let $n'$ be a positive integer and $n = 2^{n'}$. \begin{enumerate} \item For any integer $r \leq n$, there exists a family $V_0, \dots, V_{r-1} \in \cH$ that define $1/2$-MUBs. \item For any $\delta \in (0,1/2)$, there exists a constant $c > 0$ independent of $n$ such that for any $r \leq 2^{c n}$ there exists a family $V_0, \dots, V_{r-1}$ of unitary transformations in $\cH$ that define $(1/2-\delta)$-MUBs. \end{enumerate} Moreover, in both cases, given an index $j \in [r]$, there is a polynomial time (classical) algorithm that computes the vector $v \in \{0,1\}^n$ that defines the unitary $V_j = H^{v}$. \end{lemma} \begin{proof} Observe that for any $v, v'$ and $x, y \in \{0,1\}^n$